alainQtec/Old-Tech-Blog/README.md

 cms
 ```

-Depending on which version of jekyll you'll be using you may face issues with dependencies and plugins.
+Depending on which version of jekyll used there may be issues with dependencies and plugins.

-If this happens you'll have to troubleshoot that first.
+If this happens, troubleshooting comes first.

-Netlify CMS common errors include:
+Some Netlify CMS common errors include:

 [Fix netlify CMS Authentication problem](https://github.com/netlify/netlify-cms/issues/1474) and [Fix Jekyll menus issue: double-splats for hash parameters error](https://github.com/forestryio/jekyll-menus/commit/6c8b53eeb0d4b58743fb6461aa94d84004c8a35d).